 In 1850, a pound of beef or bacon could be had for ten cents; this is when gold was $20.67 per troy ounce.
 Not surprisingly, this lines up with the historical narrative that one ounce of gold has always been able to buy approximately 225 pounds of beef or bacon.

 More recently, an acre of farmland in Kansas could be had for $20 US dollars in 1900.
 Keep in mind that the $20 gold double eagle coins that were in circulation at the time contained 0.9675 troy ounces of the yellow metal.

 Meanwhile, at the end of World War II, a loaf of bread in the US could be purchased for as little as a silver dime (0.07 troy ounces), and a gallon of gasoline cost a silver quarter (0.18 troy ounces).

-According to Rob Kirby, for 3000 years, an upper-middle class annual wage was between 40 and 60 troy ounces of silver.
+Rob Kirby notes that for 3000 years an upper-middle class annual wage was between 40 and 60 troy ounces of silver.
 We know this because the Greeks and Romans were meticulous record keepers — which provides a nice starting point for translating yesterday’s wages into the estimated equivalent paychecks for today’s laborers.

 There are numerous historical examples that show the average pay for a full day’s worth of unskilled labor has been 0.1 troy ounces of silver.
 Yes, one-tenth of an ounce!